ofiwg/libfabric/man/fi_poll.3.md

 *count*
 : Number of entries in context or fids array.

-*timeout*
-: Time to wait for a signal, in milliseconds.

 *command*
-: Command of control operation to perform on the wait set.
+: Command of control operation to perform on the fid.

 *arg*
-: Optional control argument.
+: Optional control argument

 # DESCRIPTION